Workers Are Falling Ill, Even Dying, After Making Kitchen Countertops

 Officials estimate that there are more than 8,000 stone fabrication businesses in the United States.
 Many are small-scale operations that might not understand the dangers of silica or how to control it.

-Clusters of silicosis cases, some requiring lung transplants, had already occurred among workers who cut engineered stone in Israel, Italy, and Spain when doctors saw the first North American case in 2014.
+Clusters of silicosis cases, some requiring lung transplants, had already occurred among workers who cut engineered stone in Israel, Italy and Spain when doctors saw the first North American case in 2014.

-That was a 37-year-old Hispanic man who had worked at a countertop company and had been exposed to dust, including dust from engineered stone, for around a decade.
+That was a 37-year-old Hispanic man who had worked at a countertop company and had been exposed to dust, including dust from engineered stone, for about a decade.

 More cases were then discovered in California when public health workers did a routine search of hospital discharge records for a diagnosis of silicosis.
 They identified a 38-year-old man who had died of silicosis in 2018 after working for a countertop manufacturer.

-When they investigated his former workplace, they learned of another worker who had died of silicosis in 2018 at the age of 36.
+When they investigated his former workplace, they learned of another worker who had died of silicosis in 2018 at age 36.
 Four other workers from that same company, including Martinez, have been diagnosed with silicosis.

 Meanwhile, in Colorado, an unusually high number of people with silicosis were showing up at the occupational health practice of Dr. Cecile Rose, professor of medicine at National Jewish Health and the University of Colorado.